 What’s the Deal with Mouth Breathing in Kids?

 When it comes to the orthodontic angle of sleep-related breathing disorders, mouth breathing can have a serious impact on your child’s development.
 When nose breathing is blocked and a child chronically breathes through their mouth, it can alter how their face and jaws grow, which eventually leads to a long, narrow face, crooked teeth, and a receded jaw.
 Since the jaw and airway don’t develop properly, the airway becomes obstructed during sleep.

 Because they can’t breathe, the child doesn’t enter a deep state of sleep.
 Instead, they might be busy grinding and clenching their teeth in order to move the jaw forward to open the airway.
 This is why if you notice your child is grinding and clenching in their sleep, you may want to take note and bring it up with your doctor.

 Teeth grinding, known as bruxism, can also occur because the bottom and top teeth aren’t aligned properly, so it doesn’t automatically mean your kid has a sleep-related breathing disorder.

 If you suspect your child has sleep apnea or a sleep-related breathing disorder, the first step is bringing it up with their pediatrician.
 If it’s due to enlarged tonsils and adenoids, they may recommend surgery.
 In other cases, Continuous Positive Airway Pressure (CPAP) therapy might be effective, which involves wearing a mask at night.

-If your child is a mouth breather, snores or grinds their teeth, don’t ignore the symptoms.
-Contact Fresh Orthodontics and schedule a free consultation at our Brooklyn orthodontic clinic.
-Dr. Khanna will see how he can help align their bite and remedy the issues allowing them to breathe easier and sleep better.
+If your child is a mouth breather, snores, or grinds their teeth, don’t ignore the symptoms.
+Contact Fresh Orthodontics and schedule a free consultation at our Brooklyn orthodontic office.
+Once I examine your child and develop an accurate diagnosis, I can help align their bite and remedy the issues, allowing them to breathe easier and sleep better.